Anti-allergy duvets and pillows - the myth!

 The myth that feather and down duvets and pillows can cause allergic reactions has led to a boom in anti-allergy synthetic bedding products.
 But if you test the two types of bedding side by side, natural down and feather bedding versus synthetic, this myth can be quickly put to rest.

-I do have a dust mite allergy and so I always used to buy synthetic bedding that was specifically branded as hypoallergenic or anti dust mite.
-Then when we researched starting scooms I realised it wasn't a particular type of filling that attracted dust mites but a specific kind of environment.
+I do have a dust mite allergy and so I always used to buy synthetic pillows that were specifically branded as hypoallergenic pillows or anti dust-mite pillows.
+Then when we researched launching scooms bedding, I realised it wasn't a particular type of pillow or duvet filling that attracted dust mites but a specific kind of environment.

 Scientific research has demonstrated that even if you suffer from house dust mite allergies or asthma, you can enjoy sleeping with natural down and feather bedding.

 Essentially, what house dust mites love are damp and warm conditions - high humidity.
 They live off the scales of human and pet skin.
 Yuck!
 So, they definitely don't eat down or feathers!
-Dust mites don't have a particular preference for either synthetic or natural duvet or pillow fillings.
+Dust mites don't have a particular preference for either synthetic or natural filled duvets and pillows.

-Studies have shown that synthetics are less breathable resulting in damper conditions that allow the mites to thrive.
+Studies have shown that synthetics are less breathable, resulting in damper conditions that allow dust-mites to thrive.
 Synthetic bedding can also harbour more allergens because the casing weave is often looser, allowing the mites to get in.
-Find out more in this article from the Asthma & Allergy Centre.

 According to NOMITE: ‘Long-term studies have found only extremely small concentrations of mites and allergens inside down and feather bedding.
 Down and feather beds achieve, therefore, extremely positive results when compared with synthetic bedding.
 They are completely safe from an allergologic point of view.
 Bedding articles filled with down and feathers neither host house dust mites nor do they provide a source of food for them.’